gabrielmcg/vp-netlify-test/backup-restore/simplivity-backups.md

 You can narrow the search based on the time of the backup.
 If you are restoring from an automatic backup, the name will be the timestamp of the backup.
 If you are restoring from a manual backup, the name will be the one you specified earlier when creating the backup, in this case `manual_backup_test_01`.

-Right-click on the backup you wish to restore, as shown in [\#restore-vm](#restore-vm), and select `Restore Virtual Machine`.
+Right-click on the backup you wish to restore, as shown in Figure 25, and select `Restore Virtual Machine`.

  ![ "Restore virtual machine"][media-restore-vm-png]

 **Figure 25.** Restore virtual machine

-In the details screen, shown in [\#restore-vm-details](#restore-vm-details), you can choose a name for the new virtual machine and specify the datastore.
+In the details screen, shown in Figure 26, you can choose a name for the new virtual machine and specify the datastore.

  ![ "Restore virtual machine details"][media-restore-vm-details-png]